h4ndzdatm0ld/spauto_devnet/README.md

 (Cisco IOSXR && Juniper).
 However, *For this lab, all devices have been replaced with Cisco-IOSXR/XE as we are working on a Cisco Certification.*

-### To fully automate Service Provider Networks, you must understand Service Provider Networks.
+### To fully automate Service Provider Networks, you must understand Service Provider Networks

 [MPLS in the SDN Era](https://www.amazon.com/MPLS-SDN-Era-Interoperable-Scenarios/dp/149190545X/ref=sr_1_1?dchild=1&keywords=mpls+in+the+sdn+era&qid=1618100065&s=books&sr=1-1)